 \section{Conclusion}

-We introduced and formalised the notion of traceable mixnets which extend traditional mixnets to provably answer many useful subset queries in zero knowledge.
-We also proposed a traceable mixnet construction using novel primitives of distributed set membership and reverse set membership, which we believe will be useful in other settings as well.
-We implemented our technique and showed that it is significantly faster than the state-of-the-art techniques.
+We introduced and formalised the notion of traceable mixnets, extending traditional mixnets to provably answer useful subset queries in zero knowledge.
+We also proposed a traceable mixnet construction using novel distributed ZKPs of set membership and reverse set membership, which are useful in other settings too.
+We implemented these ZKPs and showed that they are significantly faster than the state-of-the-art techniques.
 Nevertheless, our current implementation is practical only for offline batch processing such as recovery in elections.
 Constructing traceable mixnets for real-time privacy applications is a challenging open problem.